bpwhite/bioinformatics-toolbox/README.txt

 	putative delimitations (AKA.
 Molecular Operational Taxonomic Units MOTUs).
 The input requirements are that the sequence ID's must follow a particular format outlined below.
+V.
+	8.  seq_convert_genbank.pl
+	8a.
+Parameters
+		-query = COI_full, 16S_full, ND2_full, etc.
+		-voucher-only = 1, only download sequences with a voucher tag 8a.
+Common commands
+		1. Download all COI sequences for a taxa, limit the number of sequences per batch to 500, and give the output file a name: seq_convert_genbank.pl 	-query COI_full -voucher-only 1
+								-batch-cap 500
+								-term Gastropoda
+								-outp Gastropoda_COI